“Rapid Rich” Vogler

 Scholarship Purpose

 The Foundation’s vision is to encourage members of the racing community to further their education.
-Scholarships of $2,000 each are awarded to several candidates each year based on applications received and can only be earned once per student.
-Funds may be used for any type of education from university to vocational training, or for special needs education.
+Scholarships of $2,500 each are awarded to several candidates each year based on donations received and can only be earned once per student.
+Funds may be used for any type of education from university to vocational training or for special needs education.

 Videos